Yegorich555/web-ui-pack/README.md

 ## Features

-- Possible to use **with any frameworks** like Angular, React, Vue etc. **or even directly with HTML & JS** (because it's js-native logic that doesn't required anything extrernal)
+- Possible to use **with any frameworks** like Angular, React, Vue etc. **or even directly with HTML & JS** (because it's js-native logic that doesn't required anything external)
-- Form/controls are ready to use and has built-in completed validation logic for any case that you can imagine (see [demo/controls](https://yegorich555.github.io/web-ui-pack/controls))
+- Form/controls are ready to use and has built-in validation logic for any case that you can imagine (see [demo/controls](https://yegorich555.github.io/web-ui-pack/controls))
-- Focus on accessibility best practices (most of popular packages has lower accessibility)
+- Focus on web-accessibility best practices (most of popular packages has lower accessibility)
 - High scalable and easy customizable (every component is developed to easy inherit and redefine/extend default logic)
 - Built-in css-variables to use custom color-themes with native ordinary styling (css, scss etc.)
 - Built-in dark color scheme.
 Add attribute `wupdark` (`<body wupdark>`) and define main background & text colors
 - Built-in Typescript (coverage types 100%)
 - Built-in `.jsx/.tsx` support (for React/Vue)
 - Supports different locales (based on [localeInfo](src/objects/localeInfo.ts) helper).
-For changing built-in messages override global function `window.__wupln` (details you can find in your editor during the coding via built-in entellisense)
+For changing built-in messages override global function `window.__wupln` (details you can find in your editor during the coding via built-in intellisense)
 - Well documented with JSDoc (use intellisense power of your editor to get details about each property/option/usage)
 - Optimized for webpack (build includes only used components and helpers via **side-effects** option)
-- Zero dependancy (don't need to wait for bug-fixing of other packages)
+- Zero dependency (don't need to wait for bug-fixing of other packages)
 - Always 100% test coverage via e2e and unit tests (it's must-have and always will be so)
 - Focus on performance (it's important to have low-memory consumption and fastest initialization)